 - Bynder monitors each Customer’s outgoing traffic volume.
 Any outgoing traffic volume in excess of 8 TB per month (“Additional Traffic”) will attract costs as stated in the above schedule.

-- Bynder will invoice each Customer for its Additional Traffic, if any, on a monthly.
+- Bynder will invoice each Customer for its Additional Traffic, if any, on a monthly basis.
 Such invoices are subject to the Payment Terms in the Agreement between Bynder and Customer.

 - Updates to the AUP